 Music has a way of etching memories into our brains.
 The creation of these memories is a composer’s greatest joy in collaboration with you.
 Working one-on-one with each other, we have the advantage of discussing ideas, preferences, strengths, constraints, and other parameters for the project you envision from the start.

-If you are requesting an instrumental work, what is your inspiration?
-I have had many ideas for band and orchestral works—which I have yet to explore and will not divulge—but what are yours?
-Whose work do you admire?
-Can you show me some examples?
+If you are requesting an instrumental work, I have many ideas for band and orchestral projects which I have yet to explore, but what are your ideas?

-I do not expect you to pay me in full upfront, but of course, it is an option.
-My preference is to have you pay 1/2 the commission fee upon signing a contract or formal agreement and 1/2 upon delivery of the score(s).
-If you are not willing to pay 1/2 upfront, it is suggested that you pay 1/3 the commission fee upon signing a contract or formal agreement, 1/3 upon delivery of the score(s), and 1/3 the date of its première.
+In most cases, I will ask for 1/2 of the fee upon signing the contract and 1/2 upon delivery of the score(s).
+If you are not able to pay 1/2 of the fee upfront, I will ask for 1/3 of the fee upon signing the contract, 1/3 upon delivery of the score(s), and 1/3 the day of the première of the commissioned work.

 All fees are negotiable.
 However, partnering with other organizations to form a commissioning consortium is always encouraged.

 I require at least a six-month window between the date of receipt of your initial payment of the commission fee and the deadline for the submission of the commissioned work.
 I will not consider myself hired under any circumstances until I have received an initial payment, i.e., I will not “work ahead” on any particular project before I receive an initial payment.